The Kashmir Conflict-

 of the people of Kashmir lay in their union with India.
 That would help

-the Party (CPI) dubbed the UNO as an Anglo-American imperialist agency and
+strengthen the democratic movement in both countries (Indo-Pak).’
+[8] Furthermore, the Party (CPI) dubbed the UNO as an Anglo-American imperialist agency and

 supported the creation of Pakistan on the ground of the right of